skip to main content

 Dress Code

-School is a place of business and students should wear clothing that is suitable for the pursuit of learning.
+A school is a place of business, and students should wear clothing that is suitable for the pursuit of learning.
 Use common sense and do not wear clothing that is distracting, offensive, dangerous, or exposes too much skin.
 The staff is interested in the cleanliness and health of each student and requests that parents support our interest.
-As with any policy, the inclusion of all possibilities is difficult.
+As with any policy, the inclusion of all possibilities is problematic.
 The Diamond View staff may sometimes have to use its professional discretion regarding student dress.

 Specific dress code expectations include:

 Shoes: Appropriate shoes must be worn at all times.
-Sandals may be worn if they have a back strap and a solid sole (flip flops and shoes with foam soles are not permitted).
+Sandals may be worn with an attached back strap and a solid sole (flip flops and shoes with foam soles are not permitted).
 High heels must not be more than 2 inches.
 Athletic cleats are not to be worn at school.

-Shirts: Must not expose midriff, under garments, or cleavage.
-Spaghetti straps, and backless shirts are not allowed.
-Sleeveless shirts must cover the entire shoulder and under arm area.
+Shirts: Must not expose the midriff, undergarments, or cleavage.
+Spaghetti straps and backless shirts are not allowed.
+Sleeveless shirts must cover the entire shoulder and underarm area.

 General Regulations: